-CSAA: the picture of health
+CSAA, the picture of health

-KONA, Hawaii--Here at the first-class Fairmont Orchid resort, the Central Station Alarm Association declared in its annual business meeting it has hit a number of benchmarks set for itself as a first-class industry association.
+KONA, Hawaii--Here at the first-class Fairmont Orchid resort, the Central Station Alarm Association declared at its annual business meeting that it has hit a number of benchmarks set for itself as a first-class industry association.
 Treasurer Daniel Demers, head of Reliance Protectron in Montreal, announced a fifth straight year of surpluses and a bank account holding a full year of dues in reserve.
 Executive director Steve Doyle said those dues now make up only one-third of the annual budget and that all of the organization's projects are either revenue neutral or making money.
 And NBFAA president George Gunning stopped by to help celebrate the creation of ESX, an industry-owned trade show and educational seminar for which the CSAA and NBFAA have set up a joint limited liability company.